Waupaca County, Wisconsin

 - 2018 - The county celebrates its 170th anniversary since establishment.

-This timeline provides a condensed summary of the historical journey of Waupaca County, Wisconsin.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Waupaca County, Wisconsin.